jacurtis813/blog-spot/README.md

  6. The dates are all in capitals.
 Use css to make this change rather than html.
  7. Look for text being aligned, borders, and even proper indentation/ spacing in the page.
  8. Research <hr> styles and see how to apply the line between the articles.

+ ## Breakdown:
+1. Created the set up for the HTML to match the content of the challenge web page.
+2. Created content filler with the 'bacon-ipsum'.
+3. Began the mock-up web page.
+Set the dates in with <p> tag/ elements.
+4. Set the 'bacon ipsum' within a div container.
+Seperated the content into 3 <p> elements.
+5. Set the border, width and the margin for the body.
+6. Created the single border-left for the first line paragraph per container.